valsamovich/java/README.md

 Annotations
 -----------

 **Annotations**, a form of metadata, provide data about a program that is not part of the program itself.
 Annotations have no direct effect on the operation of the code they annotate.
+Annotations can be applied to declarations: declarations of classes, fields, methods, and other program elements.
+As of the Java SE 8 release, annotations can also be applied to the use of types.

 - **Information for the compiler** — Annotations can be used by the compiler to detect errors or suppress warnings.
 - **Compile-time and deployment-time processing** — Software tools can process annotation to generate code or XML files.